top of page

 Visible controls, no hidden gestures.
 Three-dot menus replace right-click, aligning with mobile habits.

-Drives and Devices
+Drive and Devices

 The old ‘This PC’ window is reimagined as a clean, visual hub with clear storage indicators and easy access actions.